DenverSherman/COVID-and-the-2020-US-Election/README.md

 Communicate through Slack messaging.
 Use Slack to determine meeting dates and times that work for everyone.
 Primary meeting will take place weekly during Thursday class time.
-We also meet Sundays at 3.
+We also have met weekly, Sundays at 3pm.

 ## First Segment Submission